 Try to see your condition as Jesus sees it.
 After you accept where you are, ask Jesus to show you the lessons He prepared for your growth.
-Ask Him to let you see and hear Him clearly.

 Get a special notebook and label it, the Case of the Vanishing Dollars.

-Review sequentially, your spiritual life, ABCs, and financial affairs.
+Review your spiritual life, ABCs, financial affairs.

 After each stage, write a one-sentence conclusion for that phase.
-After all three stages, list main categories where funds went, and then answer this question with yes, or no: Did I spend most of the funds on needed items according to Matthew 6:33?
+After three stages, list main categories where funds went, and then answer this question with yes, or no: Did I spend most of the funds on needed items according to Matthew 6:33?

-In this section of the get out of debt God's way path, you will get to the heart of your beliefs and practices.
+This section gets to the heart of your beliefs and practices.
 You act based on your beliefs.
 You choose based on your beliefs, your worldview.
-Again, each person should answer these personal questions:
+Each person should answer these questions:

 Did I, do I, accept my stewardship responsibilities?
 Did I, do I understand I am Jesus’ manager and should seek His guidance before I spend?
 Did I, do I understand I can’t be God’s manager unless I know Him intimately?

 How did I Behave during the period?